CN2F: A Cloud-Native Cellular Network Framework: Introduction

-In this paper, first, we review the main technological concepts and frameworks such as containers, Docker \cite{docker}, Kubernetes \cite{kuber}, Mininet \cite{mininet}, and RAN splitting.
+First, we review the main technological concepts and frameworks such as containers, Docker \cite{docker}, Kubernetes \cite{kuber}, Mininet \cite{mininet}, and RAN splitting.
 Then, we explain how to use these primitives to set up the \nm{} framework (including the cluster and bridges).
-Specifically, for the \nm{} setup, we provide an \textit{Ansible playbook} to prepare and install necessary packages on nodes, which is the best practice to make the Kubernetes cluster.
-We also describe how to create cellular Virtual Network Functions (VNFs) (or \textit{Pods}) from \textit{Docker Images}.
-For the cellular VNFs, we take OpenAirInterface (OAI) project as one of the existing open-source candidates for the software implementation of the 4G/5G RAN and CN components.
+Specifically, for the \nm{} setup, we provide an \textit{Ansible playbook} to prepare and install necessary packages on nodes, which is a principled method to make a Kubernetes cluster.
+We also describe how to create cellular Virtual Network Functions (VNFs) (in the form of \textit{pods}\footnote{A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.} in Kubernete) from \textit{Docker Images}.
+For the cellular VNFs, we take the OpenAirInterface (OAI) project as one of the existing open-source candidates for the software implementation of the 4G/5G RAN and CN components (e.g., MME, HSS, etc., for 4G and AMF, UDM, SMF, etc., for 5G).

-Our main focus in this work is how to set up the \nm{} framework regardless of the particular VNFs that use this framework to realize the final prototype of a specific 4G/5G network.
-Since the 4G/5G open-source projects are evolving and have different stability levels, we resort to using OAI's (MAGMA MME-based) 4G implementation as it is claimed to be ``running for hours and days without any restart" \cite{refoai}.
-By the way, the 4G core network is still used in 5G Non-Standalone (NSA) systems.

 Finally, we demonstrate using \nm{} to investigate the importance of VNF placement and RAN slicing as two significant capabilities of future cellular networks.

 The results of this paper are reproducible, and the source codes alongside scripts to set up the \nm{} and execute the use cases are publicly available on our GitHub\footnote{Available at \href{https://github.com/CN2F/core}{https://github.com/CN2F/core}} repository for the academia and industrial community.